Dynatrace/Dynatrace-AppMon-Eclipse-Integration-Plugin/FAQ.md

 > Under the "Run with AppMon" [toolbar](/img/use/run_icon_on_bar.png): select "Run with AppMon Configurations...", select a relevant configuration, [Dynatrace AppMon tab](/img/conf/run_with_appmon_configuration_2.png)

 ##### Can I have the Dynatrace Agent connect directly into the AppMon Server without a collector?
-> Yes, input the server's host and port as the collector's host and port into Eclipse global Dynatrace AppMon configuration under "Window \ Preferences \ Dynatrace AppMon".
+> Yes, provided that you enable the Embedded Collector in AppMon Server configuration.
+To do that, run Dynatrace AppMon Client, open Settings menu \ Dynatrace Server... \ Services \ General tab \ Embedded Collector Settings section and select the "Allow Agent Connections to Dynatrace Server" option.
+Now, use the server's host and embedded collector's port as the collector's host and port into Eclipse global Dynatrace AppMon configuration under "Window \ Preferences \ Dynatrace AppMon".

 ##### Dynatrace AppMon Server port numbers -- where can I find them?
 > Run Dynatrace AppMon Client, open Settings menu \ Dynatrace Server... \ Services \ Management tab \ Web Server section